Is dairy farming cruel? How do cows produce their milk? Learn the truth about the dairy industry in this blog

 When you think about dairy farming, do you imagine an idyllic countryside setting with happy cows spending their lives relaxing in the sunshine?
 This is far from reality for most cows in the dairy industry.

 Dairy products like milk, yoghurt and cheese are common household items here in the UK, and many people can’t imagine what their meals would look like without them.

 Cows possess many of the same emotional qualities as we do and, like people, some cows are playful, cheeky and outgoing, while others are more sensitive, thoughtful and shy.

 All are capable of happiness, though, and cows literally jump for joy when given reason to.
-But on Britain’s dairy and beef farms, cows suffer both physically and emotionally.
+But on Britain’s dairy farms, cows suffer both physically and emotionally.

 Cows thrive on social interaction and form close and long-lasting relationships with members of their herd.
 Semi-wild cattle will groom and graze together, share food and coordinate activities.

 For females, the closest and strongest bond they form is with their calf.
 When about to give birth, the mother will take herself away from the herd for privacy – something that many farmed animals crave but few get to experience.